klebster2/vimrc/README.md

 ### Fzf-Lua

 [Fzf](https://github.com/junegunn/fzf) is a powerful fuzzy-finder.
 It can be used to quickly find files using keybindings in the terminal such as `<Ctrl+r>` for history.
-Since the release of fzf's cousins [fzf.vim](https://github.com/junegunn/fzf.vim) a github user who goes by the name ibhagwan wrote an [Fzf-Lua](https://github.com/ibhagwan/fzf-lua/tree/main) plugin for neovim that is blazingly fast.
+Since the release of one of fzf's cousins [fzf.vim](https://github.com/junegunn/fzf.vim), a github user wrote an [Fzf-Lua](https://github.com/ibhagwan/fzf-lua/tree/main) plugin for neovim that is blazingly fast.
-[_Allegedly_](https://www.reddit.com/r/neovim/comments/113ewaf/comment/j8qqf27/#t1_j8qqf27-comment-rtjson-content), it is even faster than Telescope.
+[_Allegedly_](https://www.reddit.com/r/neovim/comments/113ewaf/comment/j8qqf27/#t1_j8qqf27-comment-rtjson-content), it is even faster than [Telescope](https://github.com/nvim-telescope/telescope.nvim).

 Use: